Importantly, a testamentary trust can give the trustee choice as to when and how beneficiaries receive their estate proceeds.

 We’ve provided you with just some examples of the benefits of testamentary trusts.
 However, the outcomes will vary depending on your personal circumstances and the costs involved may outweigh any benefits received.

 Depending on your family situation you may look at whether a testamentary trust may be of benefit to you.
-This applies both in your own will or in the will that you know you are a beneficiary of.
+This applies both in your own Will or in the Will that you know you are a beneficiary of.
+Note that testamentary trusts are just one type of trust that can be established under a will for the care and provision for beneficiaries of the deceased.